-One thing to bear in mind, especially new divers, the constant inflating and deflating of you air cells will soon deplete the air of your tank.
+One thing to bear in mind, especially for new divers, the constant inflating and deflating of your air cells will soon deplete the air of your tank.
 Ask any experienced divers how they economize their air consumption.

 Back-mounted and sometimes called the horse-shoe BCD.
-Essentiationly, the only difference between the jacket BCD (or better know as the Stab Or Stabilizing Jacket) is where those air cells are.
-They are lighter than the jacket BCD which makes it very suitable for travellers.
+Essentiationly, the only difference between the jacket BCD (better known as the Stab Or Stabilizing Jacket) is where those air cells are.
+They are lighter than the jacket BCD which makes them very suitable for travellers.
 In fact, they are half the weight of the full-sized Stab jacket.
 Unlike the jacket BCD, there are no air cells in front, except your stomach straps.

 Choosing the Right Fin

 Naturally, simple design fins are cheap and the more highly specialized fins will cost more.
-When you buy, ensure you are comfortable with.
+When you buy, ensure you are comfortable with it.